nikolaskaracsonyi/nikolaskaracsonyi/README.md

 - 👋 Hi, I’m @nikolaskaracsonyi
 - 👀 I’m interested in Programming and Data Science
 - 🌱 I’m currently learning Python
-- 📫 How to reach me:
+- 📫 How to reach me > E-mail: nikolas.s.karacsonyi@gmail.com / Instagram: @nikolaskaracsonyi
-      - E-mail: nikolas.s.karacsonyi@gmail.com
-      - Instagram: @nikolaskaracsonyi

 <!---
 nikolaskaracsonyi/nikolaskaracsonyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.